 FREQUENTLY ASKED QUESTIONS

 Your camper will never, ever be without the 24-hour supervision and companionship of their assigned Buddy.
-Also, a Camp Leader is stationed in each of the interior and exterior camp facilities, as well as our on-site Medical Services Team, two Office Assistants, four Support Staff, and the Ministry Director, all focused on camper safety and well-being.
+Also, a Camp Leader is stationed in each of the interior and exterior camp facilities, as well as our on-site Medical Services Team, two Office Assistants, three Support Staff, and the Ministry Director, all focused on camper safety and well-being.

-Our new, state of the art Sensory Room is always staffed with at least one Camp Leader and is where your Camper, along with their Buddy, can retreat to and relax in to regain their composure and comfort level.
+Our state of the art Sensory Room is always staffed with at least one Camp Leader and is where your Camper, along with their Buddy, can retreat to and relax in to regain their composure and comfort level.
 This environment is designed to be calming through the senses of touch, sight, and sound.
 The noises of the daily camp activities evaporate and the Camper and Buddy team can successfully move on to the next activity at their own pace.

 The Diocese of St. Augustine conducts LiveScan Digital Fingerprinting and Criminal Background Checks on ALL employees and volunteers over 18 years of age.
 Additionally, the Department of Children and Families (DCF) requires all volunteers, regardless of age, to be scanned through their system prior to attending a session.
 Our staff is trained and certified in CPR, First Aid, Lifeguarding and Professional Crisis Management (PCM) and ALL have attended the required Protecting God's Children Course.
 Our staff are health care professionals, educators, and industry professionals with many years of camp experience.
-Our Buddies receive training on all aspects of their Camper's disability, including their needs and challenges, as well as likes and dislikes. ***More information on staff qualifications coming soon***
+Our Buddies receive training on all aspects of their Camper's difference, including their needs and challenges, as well as likes and dislikes. ***More information on staff qualifications coming soon***